AdobeDocs/experience-manager-65.pt-BR/help/sites-administering/ims-config-and-admin-console.md

 The customer onboarding to [!DNL Admin Console] is a pre-requisite to using Adobe IMS for AEM authentication.

-Como primeira etapa, os clientes devem ter uma organização provisionada no Adobe IMS.
-Os clientes do Adobe Enterprise são representados como Organizações IMS no [Adobe [!DNL Admin Console]](https://helpx.adobe.com/enterprise/using/admin-console.html).
+Como primeira etapa, os clientes devem ter uma Organização provisionada no Adobe IMS.
+Os clientes Adobe Enterprise são representados como Organizações IMS no [Adobe [!DNL Admin Console]](https://helpx.adobe.com/br/enterprise/using/admin-console.html).

 AEM Managed Services customers should already have an organization provisioned, and as part of the IMS provisioning, the customer instances will be made available in the [!DNL Admin Console] for managing user entitlements and access.